thillRobot/carla_simulator/docs/docker.md

 This document needs work!

+## Use CARLA in Docker

+add/find/update this section

-## Running CARLA 0.9.13 in Docker in Ubuntu 20.04
+## Build Unreal Engine and CARLA in Docker

-Follow the official instructions or building CARLA in Docker.
+Follow the official instructions or building Unreal Engine and CARLA in Docker [here](https://carla.readthedocs.io/en/0.9.13/build_docker_unreal/).
 I used the 0.9.13 version selector.

 The first step went fine.
 I used my Github user name and a  personal access token here for the password.